predrag-rakic/predrag-config/obsidian-notes/Hiring/Interview questions.md

 ## Discussion topics

--   What do you think about different level of testing: unit vs integration vs e2e?
+- What do you think about different level of testing: unit vs integration vs e2e vs ...?
 - How do you achieve encapsulation in Elixir?
     -   Does it matter?
     -   Encapsulation of functions vs data structures.
     -   Have you heard/used Sasa Juric's Boundary?
 -   Umbrella project: pros and cons
 -   What do you think about static typing on the BEAM (Hamler, Gleam, any other)?
     -   Static typing vs dynamic typing?
-    -   How to integrate Elixir - other lang (How to type-check complex data-types (Ecto))?
+    -   How to integrate Elixir - other language (How to type-check complex data-types (Ecto))?
 -   What about dynamic type validation (e.g. Ecto changesets)
 -   APIs:
     -   sync - async,
-    -   REST - RPC like (
+    -   REST - RPC like
     -   retries (idempotent)
 -   DB
+    - What are transactions in relational DB?
     -   Can you say something about isolation levels?
         -   It as about transaction synchronization.
         -   desirable sequential-consistency
     -   Your perspective on using advanced DB features: views, triggers, embedded functions
 - Ever been in remote team?
+- Ever been in on-call rotation?